Hurry! We can only help 3 new clients in October 📌

 • What kinds of media or tools does your ideal client typically consume day-to-day?
 These are usually just indicators of which potential marketing channels you could advertise on or relate to your audience with.

 • What search queries does your target audience use on Google to find you?
-Think of all the possible keywords because later on, you can conduct SEO and Google Ads research to expand on these.
+Think of all the possible keywords because later on, you can conduct SEO and Google Ads research to expand on these and eventually run experiments.

 Take action: create your marketing persona